dotnet/tye/docs/reference/commandline/tye-undeploy.md

 > :bulb: Use `kubectl config view --minify --output 'jsonpath={..namespace}'` to view the current namespace.

 Undeploy decides which resources to delete based on the `app.kubernetes.io/part-of=...` label.
 This label will be set to the application name for all resources created by Tye. `tye undeploy` does not rely on the list of services in `tye.yaml` or a solution file.

+> :bulb: The `tye undeploy` command uses your local Kubernetes context to access the Kubernetes cluster.
+Make sure `kubectl` is configured to manage your cluster before running `tye undeploy`.

 ## Arguments